tranquilit/WAPT-Documentation/source/wapt-create-packages/package-msu/index.rst

 * create a WAPT package Template from the downloaded MSU file;

-  In the WAPT console, click on :menuselection:`Tools --> Make package template from setup file`
+  In the WAPT console, click on :menuselection:`Tools --> Make package template from setup file`;

   .. figure:: tools_make_package_template.png
     :align: center